jmillerv/go-dj/README.md

 ## Dependencies
 Under the hood, this uses [beep](https://github.com/faiface/beep) to play the files.
 That package relies on [Oto](https://github.com/hajimehoshi/oto) which has dependencies that may need to be installed depending on the system you're running go-dj off of.
+[MPV](mpv.io) is used to support web radio streams.
+There are plans to remove this by making a package for dealing with web streams.

 ### Incompatibility Warning
-MPEG 2.5 is not supported because of underlying dependencies.
+MPEG 2.5 is not supported because of underlying go-mp3 dependency.

 ## Supported Content